isaacknjama/os/scripts/seeder/README.md

 # Bitsacco OS Database Seeders

-This directory contains scripts to seed the Bitsacco OS database with test data.
+This directory contains scripts to seed the Bitsacco OS database with test data

 ## Structure